terrier-org/terrier-core/doc/configure_indexing.md

     <DOC>
     ...

-For corpora in other formats, you will need to change the Collection object being used, by setting the property `trec.collection.class`.
+For corpora in other formats, you will need to change the Collection object being used, by setting the property `trec.collection.class`, or using the `-C` command line option of the `batchindexing` command.
 Here are some options:

 -   [TRECCollection](javadoc/org/terrier/indexing/TRECCollection.html) - Parses TREC formatted corpora, delimited by the `<DOC></DOC>` tags.